All Episodes

 And they were ticked off because they didn't think that the Senate was going to go our way with those two candidates.

-So I I really believe that they're looking at Romney not because he can beat Obama, but because he can limit the damage in the Senate House races, which is what they really want.
+So I really believe that they're looking at Romney not because he can beat Obama, but because he can limit the damage in the Senate and House races, which is what they really want.

-I do believe in some cases on our side, they would rather Obama win than a full-throated conservative beat him.
+I think, and I do believe that in some cases, and I'm not prepared to name names right now, I do believe in some cases on our side, they would rather Obama win than a full-throated conservative beat him because they don't control the conservative.

-Because they don't control the conservative, they don't control the Tea Party, they don't control where that victorious conservative candidate would come from.
+They don't control where that victorious conservative candidate would come from.

 It's going to take a lot of work to keep winning them in perpetuity.

-If that declines at all, and if the unions are able to get out to vote on the left and they're able to get their energy back up, then some of those seats that that we won in 2010 are not guaranteed, they're marginal, and we might lose them.
+And if the base ends up being suppressed, depressed, if something happens in the energy, you know, the can't wait to get out there and vote aspect, if that declines at all, and if the unions are able to get out to vote on the left and they're able to get their energy back up, then some of those seats that we won in 2010 are not guaranteed.

 These are not my thoughts right now.